NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Equipment/The Peacock.md

 * * *

 _The Peacock_ represents a sudden shift in attitude or societal change, often represented by a colorful but ugly creature that serves as a reminder as to what happens if something beautiful refuses to change with the times.
-As long as you have _The Peacock_ invested, you can react to sudden changes more swiftly, and gain [[Feats/Incredible Initiative|Incredible Initiative]] as a bonus feat.
+As long as you have _The Peacock_ invested, you can react to sudden changes more swiftly, and gain [[Incredible Initiative|Incredible Initiative]] as a bonus feat.
 If you already possess this feat, you gain a +2 item bonus on all initiative checks.
 This item bonus increases to +3 if you are at least 17th level.

 **Activate** `pf2:2` envision, Interact